 Take your family's water to the next level

 If you're diabetic, optimal hydration is essential.
 As you may be aware, ordinary tap water can contain a range of contaminants that can affect its taste, scent and appearance.

-At Doulton®, we’ve got over 180 years of history and experience when it comes to water.
+At Doulton®, we've got nearly 200 years of history and experience when it comes to water.
 All of our water filtration products incorporate cutting-edge ceramic technology, ensuring you have on-tap access to the cleanest, best-tasting water possible.